 Ghost in the Machine hints at interesting new horizons for The Police, but it’s not as well realised as Synchronicity.

 The Police’s final studio album is sometimes referred to as Sting-chronicity by fans.
 The band’s virtuoso interplay is largely subsumed by slow, synth-driven songs that place the focus on Sting’s writing and vocals.
-The band members recorded in three seperate rooms – according to producer Hugh Padgham, partially for “social reasons”.
+The band members recorded in three separate rooms – according to producer Hugh Padgham, partially for “social reasons”.
 Sting’s lyrics are largely inspired by Arthur Koestler’s The Roots of Coincidence, most obviously on the two parts of the title track.

 Compounding the impression that Sting dominates Synchronicity, the two songs from the other members are out of place.
 Summers’ ‘Mother’ is creative, reminiscent of 1980s King Crimson with its 7/4 time signature, but Summers’ histrionic vocals are rough.
 Copeland’s perky and tuneful ‘Miss Gradenko’ is better, but an awkward fit.